siemens/gencmpclient/README.md

 ## Using the library in own applications

-For building the library (and optionally the CLI application) as part of other builds, it is recommended to call the `Makefile`, for instance as given in the example outer [`Makefile.mk`](Makefile.mk).
+For building the library (and optionally the CLI application) as part of other builds, it is recommended to use Debian packages or CMake.

+Another possibility is to use [`Makefile_v1`](Makefile_v1), for instance as given in the example outer [`Makefile.mk`](Makefile.mk).

 For compiling applications using the library,